-a diam to give input to your program of may be crucial in budget and long-term needs discussion High School
+and d invite them to give input to your program's long g-term plan.
+This document may be crucia al in budget and long-term needs discussions

-Tright School
+High n School

-Α. Program Mission: 19 to 19
+A. Program Mission: 19 to 19

-students for careers, build awareness and develop
+The mission of Agricultural Education is leadership for the food, fiber and natural careers, build awareness and develop

-В. Program and Teaching Philosophy:
+B. Program and Teaching Philosophy:

-based programs which pre High School is a community-based pare students with competencies for specialized
+Secondary Agriscience and Technology Emulti-year program.
+It offers semester-baareas of the food, fiber and natural resou ased programs which prepare studen

-local program and their benefits to s How the program prepares students How your program is a year-round of meet program objectives. tudents and key customers for post-secondary educat endeavor and extended ser
+[You may want to include: How Instruction (Contextual Learning local program and their benefits to stu How the program prepares students for the How your program is a year-round entitle meet program objectives.
+How the local advisory committee is in udents and key customers. or post-secondary education, specialindeavor and extended service for teach zed training or careers.
+Chers is a necessary requirement to

 C. Program Goals:

-[Possible goals to include: List how the program will affect stude List how the program will build awa List what the program will do for stude areness of agriculture.
+[Possible goals to include:List how the program will affect studeList how the program will build awarList what the program will do for stude reness of agriculture. ]

 D. Major Objectives/Priorities:

-[List all those items that need attention that need attention.
-Some examples: Organize and implement an advisory Major and minor facility improveme Curricular revisions.
-FFA Program of Activities.] y committee. ith the help of the Program Marketing Action Plan
+[List all those items that need attention of that need attention.
+Some examples: Organize and implement an advisory Major and minor facility improvement Curricular revisions.
+FFA Program of Activities.] committee. of the Program Marketing Action Plan

 1. Annual: 2.
-Five e-Year (Long-Range):
+Five-Year (Long g-Range):

 A. B. A. B. continued

-Ε. The scope and sequence of curriculum for the Agriscience and Technology Education program is attached and has been reviewed by the local advisory committee and vocational education director.
+Е. The scope and sequence of curriculum for the Agriscience and Technology Education program is attached and has been reviewed by the local advi sory committee and vocational education director.